 Ewan had reason to feel smug.

 The surf was rolling out before them, not two hundred metres from their tent, and it looked like the day would be cloudless.
-The cove was theirs alone – a privilege he’d won for them by intrepidly steering his four wheel drive down a muddy track that would have daunted less skillful men.
+The cove was theirs alone – a privilege he’d won for them by intrepidly steering his four wheel drive down a muddy track that would have daunted less skilful men.
 The tent, erected under swaying palm trees like an advertisement for glamping, was another proud demonstration of his competence – swiftly put up, comfortably (if not luxuriously) furnished, and large enough to stand up in.

 And then there was Kate.
 Kate with her long honey-brown hair and shy smile and cut-off denim shorts.
-In that tent, right now, making those interminable preparations that a girl apparently requires before she emerges to greet her boyfriend – her new boyfriends – diligently boiling water on his portable gas burner so that she can have coffee before their shared breakfast.
+In that tent, right now, making those interminable preparations that a girl apparently requires before she emerges to greet her boyfriend – her new boyfriend – diligently boiling water on his portable gas burner so that she can have coffee before their shared breakfast.

 Although he was not the kind of man to boast openly, secretly he would have liked a video made of the occasion.
 The tent – what a triumph – the cerulean sea, and especially Kate, a girlfriend who inspired yearning in the hearts of Ewan’s mates and disbelieving glee in his own.
 And now, to top it all off – and yet it was only nine o’clock! – the tent flap parted, and out came Kate in a white bikini.
 It was quite the sexiest sight that Ewan had ever seen – those three little triangles, inadequately fastened over Kate’s abundant curves.

 “I thought we could swim,” she said, picking her way in bare feet over the fallen palm mulch and coral grit.